bingeli1212/nitrile-preview/doc/DOC-diagram.md

   only have effect on the node-operation at the current to allow for a named node to show its name in the center when text is absent.
 The default is 0.

++ config angle <number>

+  Sets the angle which is a number between 0 and 90.
+This property is only applicable in conjunction with the 'shade' property to turn the filled color in a shade.

++ config shade <string>

+  Sets the type of the shade to use instead of a solid filled color.

++ config linedashed 1

+  When set to 1 a dashed line will be drawn instead of a solid one.

++ config shadecolor <color> ...

+  Sets one or more colors for the shade.
+The colors can be one, two or three depending on the type of shade.
+  The color must appear
+  one after another separated by one or more empty spaces.